germanodlf/bacula-zabbix/README.md

   - *Bacula Director is DOWN in {HOST.NAME}*: Starts a disaster severity alert when the bacula-dir process goes down
   - *Bacula Storage is DOWN in {HOST.NAME}*: Starts a disaster severity alert when the bacula-sd process goes down
   - *Bacula File is DOWN in {HOST.NAME}*: Starts a high severity alert when the bacula-fd process goes down

+- **Graphs**

+  - *Backup Full - Bytes transferred*: Displays a graph with the variation of the bytes transferred by full jobs, faced with the variation of the exit status of these jobs
+  - *Backup Full - Compression rate*:
+  - *Backup Full - Elapsed time*:
+  - *Backup Full - Files transferred*: Displays a graph with the variation of the files transferred by full jobs, faced with the variation of the exit status of these jobs
+  - *Backup Full - Transfer rate*:
+  - *Backup Differential - Bytes transferred*: Displays a graph with the variation of the bytes transferred by differential jobs, faced with the variation of the exit status of these jobs
+  - *Backup Differential - Compression rate*:
+  - *Backup Differential - Elapsed time*:
+  - *Backup Differential - Files transferred*: Displays a graph with the variation of the files transferred by differential jobs, faced with the variation of the exit status of these jobs
+  - *Backup Differential - Transfer rate*:
+  - *Backup Incremental - Bytes transferred*: Displays a graph with the variation of the bytes transferred by incremental jobs, faced with the variation of the exit status of these jobs
+  - *Backup Incremental - Compression rate*:
+  - *Backup Incremental - Elapsed time*:
+  - *Backup Incremental - Files transferred*: Displays a graph with the variation of the files transferred by incremental jobs, faced with the variation of the exit status of these jobs
+  - *Backup Incremental - Transfer rate*:

 ### Requirements